Mallick17/AWS-EC2/README.md

   | m5.large      | 2     | 8            | Up to 10 Gbps       |
   | m5.xlarge     | 4     | 16           | Up to 10 Gbps       |
   | m5.2xlarge    | 8     | 32           | Up to 10 Gbps       |
+  Network specifications from the attachment show baseline bandwidth starting at 0.75 Gbps for m5.large, bursting to 10 Gbps, highlighting their capability for general applications.

 </details>

-  Network specifications from the attachment show baseline bandwidth starting at 0.75 Gbps for m5.large, bursting to 10 Gbps, highlighting their capability for general applications.

 - **Burstable Performance (T3 Instances):**
   T3 instances, part of the burstable family, provide a baseline CPU performance with burst capability, managed by CPU credits.
 They are cost-effective for applications with variable CPU needs, such as development environments.
-Specifications include:

 <details>
    <summary>Specifications Include</summary>